Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Experiments and Results

 \subsection{Contribution of Different Modules to the Framework}

-In our framework, each stage is trained independently, with the output of one stage serving as the input for the subsequent one.
-This sequential training method ensures that each component is optimized for its specific role before integration into the overall framework.
-To comprehensively validate the importance of each module, we explore alternative methods by replacing the inpainter and the diffusion-based synthesis module.
+To comprehensively validate the importance of each module, we explore alternative designs.
 Specifically, we replace the inpainter in NCG with a median filter.
-On the other hand, we replace the proposed latent diffusion-based MCS module with CUT-GAN\cite{cutgan}, which constructs the domain of images to be transformed by concatenating normal CTs with randomly generated tumor masks, and learns the mapping between this domain and the domain of the CT image with real tumor.

-The impact of these alternatives on the overall framework's performance is shown in Table \ref{tab:table5}.
+For MCS, we replace the LDM in MCS with CUT \cite{cutgan}, which constructs the source domain by concatenating normal CTs with randomly generated tumor masks and learns a mapping to the target domain of real tumor CTs.
+The impact of these alternatives on overall performance is shown in Table~\ref{tab:table5}.
 The results indicate that the framework with the original inpainter and synthesizer achieves the best performance.
-Compared to the proposed NCG, the CT images generated by the median filter introduce noise and disrupt the original details, thereby affecting the quality of subsequent tumor synthesis.
-Additionally, the tumor images synthesized by CUT-GAN are overly smooth, making the complementary features between multimodal tumors less pronounced, which, in turn, affects the performance of the segmentation model.
-In contrast, the inpainter and synthesizer proposed in our original framework not only preserve background details but also generate diverse and high-quality multimodal liver tumors, playing a crucial role in the liver tumor segmentation task.
+In comparison, CTs generated by the median filter introduce noise and disrupt the original details, thereby affecting the quality of subsequent tumor synthesis.
+Additionally, the tumor images synthesized by CUT are overly smooth, making the complementary features between multimodal tumors less pronounced, which, in turn, affects the performance of the segmentation model.
+In contrast, the inpainter and synthesizer proposed in our original framework not only preserve background details, but also generate reliable multimodal liver tumors, playing a crucial role in the liver tumor segmentation task.